f5devcentral/f5-big-iq-lab/docs/class4/module4/lab2.rst

 .. _`BIG-IQ Knowledge Center`: https://techdocs.f5.com/en-us/bigiq-7-0-0/creating-a-big-iq-high-availability-auto-fail-over-config.html

+1. Login to BIG-IQ 1 as user **david**  and go to **System > BIG-IQ HA > BIG-IQ HA Settings**.

+2. If no HA is setup, go to step 5.

-.. note:: If you haven’t setup a **SECOND** BIG-IQ Central Manager, please go to `Lab 4.1`_ and follow the steps from 1 to 6.
+.. note:: If you haven’t setup a **SECOND** BIG-IQ Central Manager, please go to `Lab 4.1`_ and follow the steps from **1 to 6**.

 .. _Lab 4.1: ./lab1.html

-1. Login to BIG-IQ 1 as user **David**  and go to **System > BIG-IQ HA > BIG-IQ HA Settings**.
-Check that the current used High Available method is Manual Failover.
+3. If you have been through the previous lab 4.1 and had setup manual failover, you need to break this HA setup.
+In BIG-IQ HA Settings click **Reset to Standalone**.

  .. image:: ../pictures/module4/lab-2-1.png
   :align: center

 BIG-IQ HA Settings does not have a quorum device configured and this a way to recognize that the used failover is the manual failover.

-2. We need to switch the failover method from manual failover to automated failover and therefore we need to break this HA setup.
-In BIG-IQ HA Settings click **Reset to Standalone**.

-3. A pop-up shows up: Reset to Standalone?
+Reset to Standalone?
 Click **OK**.

 .. image:: ../pictures/module4/lab-2-2.png
   :align: center
   :scale: 30

 This will take some time (~ 3 minutes) and log you out from BIG-IQ.

-4. Once the login window returns for BIG-IQ 1 CM, login as user **David**  and go to System > BIG-IQ HA.
+4. Once the login window returns for BIG-IQ 1 CM, login as user **david** and go to System > BIG-IQ HA.
    Will notice that only one BIG-IQ system is present, and no HA is configured.

 5. Click ``Add System`` and fill in the following:

+.. warning:: Double check the IP addresses of the new secondary BIG-IQ and update it if necessary.
+In below example 10.1.1.9 and 10.1.10.9 are used.

 *Properties*
  * IP Address =	10.1.10.9